pansay/flatangle/README.md

 * another possibility (commented out in the code) is to use grunt to generate a json of your files directly.
 This can be useful if you want a purely local (offline) server
 * using another APIs would be easy to implement, but Dropbox etc. APIs seem to suck so far

+## To do

+* meta title with page title
+* cached data to contain full text titles, lazy enhance the posts list